Acting Superintendent: Frank Simone

 Mr. Simone began his administrative career as an Assistant Principal at John O. Arnn Elementary School in Camp Zama, Japan in 1995 and then in 1998 was given the opportunity to be the first principal of a new K-3 primary school in Ikego, Japan.
 He joined the DDESS Area Service Center as an Instructional Systems Specialist in 2002 as the point of contact for Early Childhood, Gifted Education, and English as a Second Language.
 He returned to the principal position at W.T.
 Sampson, a Sure Start through twelfth grade unit school in Guantanamo Bay, Cuba in 2004.

 Mr. Simone joined the Kaiserslautern team as the Principal of Kaiserslautern Elementary School in 2007.
-He moved to the district office in 2008 and served as the Education Operations Chief until December of 2013 when he was promoted to assistant superintendent.
+He moved to the district office in 2008 serving as the Education Operations Chief and in December 2013 he was hired as assistant superintendent.
+He is currently serving as the Acting Superintendent of the Kaiserslautern District.

 Education Operations Chief: Paula Miller